Ex post facto law: United States

 Controversy has also arisen with regard to sexually violent predator (SVP) laws, which allow the indefinite commitment of a person with a mental abnormality which predisposes them to molest children.
 This issue arose in the case Kansas v.
 Hendricks.
 In Hendricks, a man with a long history of sexually molesting children was scheduled to be released from prison shortly after the enactment of Kansas's SVP act.
 Rather than being released, he was committed on the grounds that he had a mental abnormality.
 Hendricks contested the law on ex post facto and double jeopardy grounds.
 The Supreme Court of Kansas invalidated the Act, but the Supreme Court of the United States reversed the decision and ruled that the law was constitutional on the basis that the law did not impose a criminal punishment.

-Another example is the Domestic Violence Offender Gun Ban, where firearms prohibitions were imposed on those convicted of misdemeanor domestic-violence offenses and on subjects of restraining orders (which do not require criminal conviction).
+A further example is the Domestic Violence Offender Gun Ban, where firearms prohibitions were imposed on those convicted of misdemeanor domestic-violence offenses and on subjects of restraining orders (which do not require criminal conviction).
 These individuals can now be sentenced to up to ten years in a federal prison for possession of a firearm, regardless of whether the weapon was legally possessed when the law was passed.
 The law has been legally upheld because it is considered regulatory, not punitive; it is a status offense.

 Another example is the Copyright Term Extension Act, which was retroactive since it affected both new works and existing ones, but it was upheld by decision Eldred v.
 Ashcroft.
 Also, the Uruguay Round Agreement Act, which restored copyright in foreign works, removing them from the public domain, was upheld by another decision, Golan v.
 Holder.

 The US military also recognizes ex post facto law.
 Common law states that Courts-martial will not enforce an ex post facto law, including increasing amount of pay to be forfeited for specific crimes.
 (See United States v.
 Gorki 47 M.J.
 370).

 Finally, in Calder v.
 Bull, the court expressly stated that a law that "mollifies" a criminal act was merely retrospective, and was not an ex post facto law.
 Scholars have argued that, as a historical matter, the phrase ex post facto referred to civil as well as criminal laws.

 In administrative law, federal agencies may apply their rules retroactively if Congress has authorized them to; otherwise, retroactive application is generally prohibited.
 Retroactive application of regulations is disfavored by the courts for several reasons.
 The courts uphold retroactive regulation where Congress has expressly granted such retroactive power to the agency, as they did in Bowen v.
 Georgetown University Hospital.